 Industry jargon tends to create confusion and at times there is just no way past it.
-So, for the interest of clarity, we’ve decided to help clear up some of the more useful words that relate to sending SMS and what they actually mean.
-And while messaging service providers may use their own lingo to get the point across, these four terms tend to be the same for all carriers alike.
+So, for the interest of clarity, we’ve decided to help clear up some of the more useful words that relate to sending an SMS and what they actually mean.
+And while SMS API providers may use their own lingo to get the point across, these four terms tend to be the same for all carriers alike.

 Once the nearest upstream mobile carrier has accepted the message for delivery to the SMS network where you intend to send the message, the status is updated to “sent” (from “sending” or “accepted.”)